Beware of Hidden Sugar

 Benefits of Avoiding Hidden Sugar

 Avoiding hidden sugar can do more for you than just losing weight and avoiding the ups and downs of blood sugar spikes and hypoglycemia.
-By cutting hidden sugar from your diet, you can reduce your risk of insulin resistance that often leads to diabetes.
+By cutting hidden sugar from your diet with these tips and tricks, you can reduce your risk of insulin resistance that often leads to diabetes.
+If you already have diabetes, changing your diet is a must, but CoQ10 may be helpful in resetting your body.
 You can also reduce inflammation linked to aging, heart disease, and cancer.
+Additionally, you can improve your body’s overall performance in everything from metabolic processes to stable blood sugar levels.